binaryslav/linux-cheat-notes/linux-notes.md

 *

-tee -duplicate stnd input / duplicate pipe content / read from standard input and write into output and        files
+tee  - duplicate stnd input / duplicate pipe content / read from standard input and write into output and        files

 *